isaacnmm/pestpolicy-hugo2XX/content/posts/i-found-a-scorpion-in-my-house-are-there-more/index.md

 layout: post
 ---

-Scorpions are a pest that will come out regularly in the desert areas of the United States (especially the southwestern regions). **So, we just today found such a scorpion in our neighbor's [house](https://pestpolicy.com/house-lizard-lifespan/).
-So I'm wondering if there could be more around. ** **My answer is that this will depend on the location and region that you found this scorpion - which means where you live.
+Scorpions are a pest that will come out regularly in the desert areas of the United States (especially the southwestern regions). **So, we just today found such a scorpion in our neighbor's [house](https://pestpolicy.com/house-lizard-lifespan/).So I'm wondering if there could be more around. ** **My answer is that this will depend on the location and region that you found this scorpion - which means where you live.

 ** Related: Pest Control Services Near Me